Uniswap/docs/docs/sdk/v4/guides/swaps/02-single-hop-swapping.md

 - `SETTLE_ALL`: This action ensures all input tokens involved in the swap are properly paid.
 This is part of v4's settlement pattern for handling token transfers.
 - `TAKE_ALL`: This final action collects all output tokens after the swap is complete.

 The sequence of these actions is important as they define the complete flow of our swap operation from start to finish.
+The input and output currencies should be exchanged for the `SETTLE_ALL` and `TAKE_ALL` actions if the direction of the swap is reversed.

 The `V4_SWAP` command tells the Universal Router that we want to perform a swap on a Uniswap v4 pool.